For the past seven semesters, the doctoral students rallied around each other at each semester’s end in what has b...

 Life as a health sciences student

 Health science students come together to form a friendly and inclusive community.
-Most freshmen and sophomores live in traditional residence halls and suites on the Mount Carmel Campus.
-Juniors and seniors live in modern apartments on the York Hill Campus, which offers sprawling views of the Long Island Sound.
-The ski lodge-inspired Rocky Top Student Center as well as sand-volleyball courts add to the resort vibe of the campus, which is also home to the TD Bank Sports Center.
+Many freshmen and sophomores live in traditional residence halls and suites on the Mount Carmel Campus.
+Juniors and seniors live in modern apartments on the York Hill Campus, which offers picturesque views of New Haven Skyline and Long Island Sound.
+The ski lodge-inspired Rocky Top Student Center as well as sand-volleyball courts add to the resort vibe of the campus, which is also home to the sports center.

 Opportunities for Students